-Comparing recent growth rates with other peri-urban and 'inner regional' municipalities (Figure 16), Bass Coast Shire experienced the third highest growth rate from 2017 to 2021 behind Surf Coast and Mitchell Shire.
-Given that the southern part of Mitchell Shire (around Beveridge) forms part of the northern metropolitan growth area, it is apparent that Bass Coast is Victoria's second fastest growing peri-urban municipality.
+Comparing recent growth rates with other peri-urban and 'inner regional' municipalities (Figure 16), Bass Coast Shire experienced the second highest growth rate from 2017 to 2022 (3.8% per annum) behind only Surf Coast (4.1%).
+It is significant that Bass Coast's population has increased at a faster rate than Mitchell Shire, as the southern part of Mitchell forms part of the northern Melbourne growth corridor.

 F16.
-POPULATION GROWTH (AAGR), PERI-URBAN MUNICIPALITIES, 2017 TO 2021
+POPULATION GROWTH (AAGR), PERI-URBAN MUNICIPALITIES, 2017 TO 2022

-Source: Estimated Residential Population, Australian Bureau of Statistics, 2017 to 2021.
+Source: Estimated Residential Population, Australian Bureau of Statistics, 2017 to 2022.